Chad Marshall: Professional career

-International
+International career

 As a teenager, Marshall trained at the United States Soccer Federation's exclusive Bradenton Academy and has played for several United States youth national teams.
 He played for the United States at the 2003 FIFA World Youth Championship, now commonly known as the FIFA U-20 World Cup, in the United Arab Emirates.
 He later moved up and earned time with the Under-23 team.

 Marshall earned his first cap and scored his first goal for the senior national team on March 9, 2005, against Colombia.
 Marshall was selected for the 2009 CONCACAF Gold Cup for the United States and received his first cap since 2005 in the side's opening match against Grenada.
 Marshall went on to play in five games throughout the tournament and garnered Gold Cup All-Tournament honors.

 On May 11, 2010, Bob Bradley, the U.S. Men's National Team head coach selected Marshall for the 30-man preliminary roster for the 2010 FIFA World Cup.

 On May 26, 2010, Bradley decided to keep Marshall off the 23 man roster for the 2010 FIFA World Cup.

 On January 6, 2017, after almost seven years of absence from international soccer, Marshall was called for the United States national team by coach Bruce Arena.

+Style of play

+Marshall is known for his aerial ability, strength, consistency, defensive positioning, and his comfort with the ball at his feet.